Unity-Technologies/ROS-TCP-Connector/ROSGeometry.md

 # A note about geographical coordinates

-The geographical coordinate systems NED and ENU are more complicated: besides the obvious "north" direction, they also provide a convention for "forward", which is not even consistent between them - In NED, forward (i.e. yaw 0) is north, whereas in ENU forward is east.
-Because of this inconsistency, there's no universal convention that we could even establish for which direction is north in Unity.
+The geographical coordinate systems NED and ENU are more complicated than the rest: besides the obvious "north" direction, they also provide a convention for which direction is "forward", which is not even consistent between them - In NED, forward (i.e. yaw 0) is north, whereas in ENU forward is east.
+Because of this inconsistency, there's no universal convention that we could establish for which direction is north in Unity.
 Instead, we're forced to make a distinction between local and world rotation.

 To correctly convert a *world* rotation to or from NED or ENU coordinates, you should place the `Compass` component in your scene, and in its settings, choose what compass direction you want the Unity z-axis to correspond to.
 Then use the Compass's conversion functions such as `Compass.ToENU(Quaternion)`.